ns98/SQUIZ/README.md

 # SQUIZ
-‘Squiz’ - a secure quizzing platform helps the teachers in organizing quizzes and students to check their knowledge.
+‘Squiz’ - a quizzing platform which help the teachers in organizing quizzes and students to check their knowledge.

 SQUIZ - Features: